SkafteNicki/dtu_mlops/s2_organisation_and_version_control/git.md

     git checkout -b <my_branch_name>
     ```

-    Afterwards, you can use `git checkout` to change between branches (remember to commit your work!)
+    Afterwards, you can use `git checkout` (1) to change between branches (remember to commit your work!)
     Try adding something (a file, a new line of code etc.) to the newly created branch, commit it and
     try changing back to master afterwards.
 You should hopefully see whatever you added on the branch
     is not present on the main branch.
+    { .annotate}

+    1. :man_raising_hand: The `git checkout` command is used for a lot of different things in git.
+It can be used to
+        change branches, to revert changes and to create new branches.
+An alternative is using `git switch` and
+        `git restore` which are more modern commands.

 3. If you do not already have a cloned version of this repository belonging to the course, make sure to make one!
     I am continuously updating/changing some of the material during the course and I therefore recommend that you